aortem/entra-id-dart-auth-sdk/README.md

 ## Documentation

-For detailed guides, API references, and example projects, visit our [Entra ID Dart Auth SDK Documentation](https://aortem.gitbook.io/firebase-dart-auth-admin-sdk).
+For detailed guides, API references, and example projects, visit our [Entra ID Dart Auth SDK Documentation](https://aortem.gitbook.io/entra_id-dart-auth-admin-sdk).
 Start building with  Microsoft Entra Id today and take advantage of its robust features and elegant syntax.

 ## Examples

-Explore the `/example` directory in this repository to find sample applications demonstrating  Firebase Dart Admin Auth SDK's capabilities in real-world scenarios.
+Explore the `/example` directory in this repository to find sample applications demonstrating  Entra Id Auth SDK's capabilities in real-world scenarios.

 ## Contributing

 We welcome contributions of all forms from the community!
-If you're interested in helping improve  Firebase Dart Admin Auth SDK, please fork the repository and submit your pull requests.
+If you're interested in helping improve  Entra Id Auth SDK, please fork the repository and submit your pull requests.
 For more details, check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide.
 Our team will review your pull request.
 Once approved, we will integrate your changes into our primary repository and push the mirrored changes on the main github branch.

 ## Support